geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " A friend or foe?" — " A friend!" the Knight replied: J " We crave a shelter till returning day
 " Shall lend its light to speed us on our way."
-" Then welcome," he rejoined ; " but, Warrior, pause, " And, ere you enter, learn the Castle's laws,
+" Then welcome," he rejoined; " but, Warrior, pause,
+" And, ere you enter, learn the Castle's laws,
 "' And swear obedience — nor misdeem we claim
 " A pledge injurious to your knightly fame: